What Are The Top Pros and Cons of Payroll Business Loans?

 The Cons of Payroll Business Loans

-1. Can’t be used for anything but payroll
+1. Must be used to cover payroll

 Payroll funding companies want to be repaid as quickly as possible, so expect a short repayment period.
 In fact, payroll lenders will typically require that you provide a postdated check for the full loan amount.
-If you can’t pay your loan back on the date indicated, you’ll incur fees from both your bank and your lender.
+If you can’t pay your loan back on the date indicated, you’ll incur fees from both your bank and online lender.

-3. Payroll loan interest rates are high
+3. High interest rates

 Short-term loans have less time to accumulate interest expense.
 That means short-term lenders must charge higher interest rates to make their business profitable.
 Plus, payroll business loans are generally considered higher risk than, for example, a traditional term loan from a bank.
 For these reasons, expect to pay between 15 and 30 percent interest rates on a payroll business loan.